Institutions, religions, Catholics, and perversions

 I state, ‘any informed person’, with due recognition of the fact that until more recent times the church’s domination of society, at all levels and in all professions, was sufficient that it was often possible for them to suppress knowledge and criticism rather effectively.
 Just read about the suppression in ‘our time’ of the appalling business of the ‘Bon Secours Mother and Baby Home’.
-They suppressed books, especially the contents of the bible, knowledge in general, knowledge of their own bad behaviour — I know, bad behaviour may seem an understatement, but if understatement is not employed we will exhaust hyperbole in no time.
+Catholics have suppressed books, especially the contents of the bible, knowledge in general, knowledge of their own bad behaviour — I know, ‘bad behaviour’ may seem an understatement, but if understatement is not employed we will exhaust hyperbole in no time.

 A powerful example of the deep insidious roots of a belief-distorted mentality, from my personal experience, is given below (in anecdote 1), when I was accused by a (Catholic) medical colleague of uttering the words of the devil (perhaps he could have arranged an exorcism foe me! – see below).
 It will shame, enrage, or amuse, depending on your viewpoint.

-Those who claim to be offended by something are reflexively revealing their inherent prejudice or bias, their limited ability to make a reasoned counter-argument, and their inherent insecurity and paranoia.
-Those attributes stem from ‘belief’ and predispose to an aggressive or even violent response in those who are religious, just as they do for wife-beating husband.
+Those who claim to be offended are reflexively revealing their inherent prejudice or bias, their limited ability to make a reasoned counter-argument, and also their insecurity and paranoia.
+Those attributes stem from ‘belief’ and predispose to an aggressive or even violent response in those who are religious.

 As their ability to achieve universal domination and bullying has been steadily eroded, by education, knowledge, science, rationalism, and secular society, the extent of their undesirable behaviours in so many spheres have become more and more apparent to more and more people.
 I doubt not that perversion has been just as frequent throughout the history of the church.
 It has just been revealed more often, and to more people, in our age.